pharmpy/pharmpy/docs/nonmem_plugin.rst

    remove_iiv(model, ['ETA_CL'])

-We still have to refer to the eta as `ETA_CL`, regardless of whether you have called :py:func:`pharmpy.modeling.update_source` or not.
+We still have to refer to the eta as `ETA_CL`.
 If you update the NONMEM code, `ETA_CL` will be replaced with `ETA(1)` in the code (this does however not affect the Pharmpy name).

 Writing a model